 Supported operating systems

-MetaKube provisions Kubernetes Nodes on top of VMs with a plain base image.
+MetaKube creates Kubernetes Nodes on top of VMs with plain base images.
 We support and provide images for the following operating systems and versions:

 - Ubuntu Noble 24.04